JamshidMassomy/JamshidMassomy/README.md

 - 👋 Hi, I’m @JamshidMassomy
-- 👀 I’m interested in Back-end technologies.
+- 👀 I’m interested in Backend and Frontend technologies.
-- 🌱 I’m currently learning Data science and AI
+- 🌱 I’m learning Data science and AI
 - 💞️ I’m looking to collaborate on web projects
 - 📫 Reach me at jamshidmassomi@gmail.com